Last updated: January 2026

 Further reading

 Handley, H., Turner, S., Smith, I. and Stewart, R., 2007.
 Timescales of magma genesis and differentiation at Lopevi Volcano, Vanuatu SW Pacific.
-In GEOLOGICAL SOCIETY OF AUSTRALIA ABSTRACTS (Vol. 86, p.
-42).
-Geological Society of Australia; 1999.
+Geological Society of Australia Abstracts, 86, p.
+42.